-This option is deprecated and equivalent to encrypt.format=aes encrypt.format passphrase to use to unlock the LUKS key slot is given by the encrypt.key-secret parameter.
-LUKS encryption parameters can be tuned with the other encrypt. parameters.
+This option is deprecated and equivalent to encrypt.format=aes encrypt.format

+If this is set to luks, it requests that the qcow2 payload (not qcow2 header) be encrypted using the LUKS format.
+The passphrase to use to unlock the LUKS key slot is given by the encrypt.key-secret parameter.
+LUKS encryption parameters can be tuned with the other encrypt.\ parameters.